 Diabetes Prevention and Management

 Diabetes is the seventh leading cause of death in the United States, and medical expenses for people with diabetes are 2.3 times greater than those without.
 While there is no cure for diabetes, it is preventable and manageable.
-The YMCA of WNC offers two evidence-based programs to help people prevent and manage type 2 diabetes:
+The YMCA of WNC offers three evidence-based programs to help people prevent and manage type 2 diabetes:

-- The YMCA Diabetes Prevention Program helps those at risk of developing type 2 diabetes adopt and maintain healthy lifestyles by encouraging participants to eat healthier, increase physical activity and lose a modest amount of weight in a small-group environment.
+- The YMCA's Diabetes Prevention Program helps those at risk of developing type 2 diabetes adopt and maintain healthy lifestyles by encouraging participants to eat healthier, increase physical activity and lose a modest amount of weight in a small-group environment.

 - Taking Control of Type 2 empowers participants to take a balanced approach to type 2 diabetes self-care.
 The supportive curriculum covers motivation, goal setting, balanced eating, and achieving a healthy weight.